Orrin's All-Time Top Ten List - Sports

 The greatest player in Association history was Brock Rutherford and now his son, Damon Rutherford, is taking the UBA by storm.
 Henry's enthusiasm for the Association has waned in recent years, but the rise of Damon Rutherford has renewed his interest.
 Suddenly the game is fun again and Henry's life seems full & interesting.
 When young Damon throws a perfect game, Henry is so caught up in the excitement that he tampers with his own rules and allows Damon to start his next game on one day of rest.
 And, of course, when the Creator tampers with his own rules, his creations will pay the price.

 The first 150 or so pages of this book are absolutely fabulous.
 As disaster befalls the Association & Henry's life crumbles around him he loses the ability to separate reality from fantasy and the book too becomes confused, but it is still a terrific read.
+Indeed, think of it this way: Coover becomes Waugh as the narrative proceeds and his Creation spins out of his control.

 -INTERVIEW: The Books Interview: Robert Coover (Jonathan Derbyshire, 12 May 2011, New Statesman)